Reaction-subdiffusion systems and memory: spectra, Turing instability and decay estimates: Introduction

 These insights may form the basis for further linear analysis, in particular estimates in $x$-space, but also nonlinear analysis in terms of estimates and possibly bifurcations.
 These are rather non-trivial due to the strongly different character of the linear dynamics and spectral properties compared to normal diffusion.

 This paper is organised as follows: In Section~\ref{s:modelling}, we briefly illustrate the derivation of the two different reaction-subdiffusion equations.
 We introduce some background on fractional calculus, subdiffusion and Turing instability in Section~\ref{s:preliminaries}.
 In Section~\ref{s:Model1}, we consider \eqref{e:Henry2000-system} and perform a detailed spectral analysis.
 We prove the local convergence theorem, obtain large wavenumber asymptotics and show the Turing instability results.
 In Section~\ref{s:Model2}, we consider \eqref{e:Langlands2008} and give the analogous convergence theorem of spectra and the Turing instability analysis.
+Some technical proofs are deferred to appendices.